stephencweiss/stephencharlesweiss.com/content/blog/2020-05-04/apollo-react.md

 > `getInitialProps` enables [server-side rendering](https://nextjs.org/docs/basic-features/pages#server-side-rendering) in a page and allows you to do **initial data population**, it means sending the [page](https://nextjs.org/docs/basic-features/pages) with the data already populated from the server.
 This is especially useful for [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization) .

 **Update**: `getInitialProps` was deprecated.
 It is now recommended to use `getStaticProps` (for statically generation) or `getServerSideProps` (for server side rendering).
-I'm using `getInitialProps` however because i'm on version 7.0 of NextJS and these new methods are available on 9.3+.
+I'm using `getInitialProps` however because I'm on version 7.0 of NextJS and these new methods are available on 9.3+.

 ```diff:title=pages/_app.js
 function App(props) {